Exposing the effect of $p$-wave in pion triplet under the strong magnetic field

-While the constituent quarks coupling with the magnetic field, the composite neutral pion is disturbed by the external magnetic field as a consequence.
-However, characterized by the spontaneous chiral symmetry breaking of $U(1)_{I_{3}}\otimes U(1)_{AI_{3}}\to U(1)_{L+R}$~\cite{Chao:2018ejd}, it is expected that the properties of neutral pion is preserved by the Goldstone nature.
+When the constituent quarks couple with the magnetic field, the composite neutral pion is disturbed by the external magnetic field as a consequence.
+However, characterized by the spontaneous chiral symmetry breaking of $U(1)_{I_{3}}\otimes U(1)_{AI_{3}}\to U(1)_{L+R}$~\cite{Chao:2018ejd}, it is expected that the properties of a neutral pion are preserved by the Goldstone nature.
 Presented by the research groups of~\cite{Bali2018,Ding2020}, the lattice QCD (LQCD) computations conclude that $\pi_{0}$ is as light as a pseudo-Goldstone boson.
 Moreover, an interesting observation is that the mass of neutral pions monotonically decreases as a function of the field strength.
 Some discussions from low-energy approximations of QCD are given in Ref.~\cite{Xu:2020yag}.
-On the contrary, these two non-perturbative calculations contradict with each other on the energy dispersion of charged pions.
-As a tight bound state, the spectra of $\pi_{\pm}$ are perfectly amenable to the formula of $E^{2}(n,p_{z})=p_{z}^2+(2n+1)eB+m_{0}^{2}$ at weak limit for $eB\leq 0.4\,\GeV^2$.
-Compared to $\pi_{0}$, the behaviors of charged mesons are more sensitive to the underlying dynamic of QCD$\otimes$QED while turning on $eB$ and its point-particle approximation must become corrupting in large region of the $eB$-field.
-However, as found in Ref.~\cite{Ding2020}, the masses of charged pions and kaons straightly increase at the beginning, grow slowly, reach to the greatest point, decrease as the magnetic field increases and end up with a saturation at $eB \gtrsim 2.5 \text{GeV}^2$.
-Such a non-monotonic mass curve of charged pions in terms of the magnetic field is beyond the prediction of low-energy effective theories~\cite{andersen_thermal_2012,Colucci:2013zoa,Luschevskaya:2015cko,Zhang:2016qrl,Wang2018,Liu2018,Mao2018,Coppola2019}.
-Meanwhile, Ref.~\cite{Bali:2011qj} shows that, after a same uniform increase and a similarly slower growing, the mass of charged mesons saturates directly in the ultra-strong limit.
-Thus, several theoretical efforts have been done (see, e.g., Refs~\cite{Xu:2020yag}) to address the discrepancy between the two first principle results.
+On the contrary, these two nonperturbative calculations contradict each other on the energy dispersion of charged pions.
+As a tight bound state, the spectra of $\pi_{\pm}$ are perfectly amenable to the formula of $E^{2}(n,p_{z})=p_{z}^2+(2n+1)eB+m_{0}^{2}$ at a weak limit for $eB\leq 0.4\,\GeV^2$.
+Compared to $\pi_{0}$, the behaviors of charged mesons are more sensitive to the underlying dynamic of QCD$\otimes$QED while turning on $eB$ and its point-particle approximation must become corrupt in a large region of the $eB$ field.
+However, as found in Ref.~\cite{Ding2020}, the masses of charged pions and kaons linearly increase at the beginning, grow slowly, reach the greatest point, decrease as the magnetic field increases, and end up with a saturation at $eB \gtrsim 2.5 \text{GeV}^2$.
+Such a nonmonotonic mass curve of charged pions in terms of the magnetic field is beyond the prediction of low-energy effective theories~\cite{andersen_thermal_2012,Colucci:2013zoa,Luschevskaya:2015cko,Zhang:2016qrl,Wang2018,Liu2018,Mao2018,Coppola2019}.
+Meanwhile, Ref.~\cite{Bali:2011qj} shows that, after a same uniform increase and a similarly slower growing, the mass of charged mesons saturates directly in the ultrastrong limit.
+Thus, several theoretical efforts have been made (see, e.g., Refs~\cite{Xu:2020yag}) to address the discrepancy between the two first principle results.